 Chemo: Inside-Out Battle Royale

-Alright, so chemo’s like the big guns in the cancer fight.
-They pump you full of meds to tackle those pesky cancer cells that think they can party wherever they want in your bod.
-Some folks get it before surgery to shrink the tumor down to size, while others get it after to make sure there are no stragglers left behind.
-But this battle ain’t just about hospitals and meds; it’s a real showdown happening inside folks, mixed with guts, grit, and a whole lotta determination.
+Alright, so chemo’s like bringing out the heavy artillery in the fight.
+They pump you full of meds to target those pesky cells that think they can pop up anywhere in your body.
+Some folks get it before surgery to shrink things down, while others get it afterward to make sure nothing’s left behind.
+But this fight isn’t just about hospitals and medicine; it’s a real battle going on inside, fueled by guts, grit, and a whole lotta determination.

 Take Matthew, for example.
 Dude went through the chemo wringer and lived to tell the tale.
 He’s like, “Those chemo sessions?
 Total body beatdown, man.
 My hair bailed, my energy tanked, and my hope did a disappearing act.
 Lost my locks, lost my strength, but you know what?
 I never lost my mojo for life, the love of my wild family, and the belief that one day, I’d be giving cancer the boot.”